Your experiences with the US travel ban

 - Are you an artist from one of these countries working in The Netherlands and does your work in the US stall because of your (double) passport?

 - Are you working with an artist in exile who legally resides in the US, who can’t leave the country without guarantee of returning?

-Your questions and experiences resulting from the travel ban are important for us to chart and address the consequences for artists and cultural professionals.
+Your questions and experiences like the examples above resulting from the travel ban are important for us to chart and address the consequences for artists and cultural professionals.
 You can share these with Infopoint@dutchculture.nl